-The window "Quenching Analysis" (Fig. 26, page 42) provides an overview on fluorescence levels and fluorescence ratio quotients calculated by the DIVING-PAM-II.
-Data line 2 to data line 4 (Fm'Fm, Fo'Fo, Y(II)Fv/Fm), compare the data of the light exposed sample (left) with that of the dark-acclimated sample (right).
-All parameters of Fig. 26 are explained in Table 27 (page 168).
+The window "Quenching Analysis" provides a complete overview on fluorescence levels and the fluorescence ratio quotients calculated by the DIVING-PAM-II.
+Data line 2 to data line 4, compare data of the light exposed sample (left) with data of the dark-acclimated sample (right).